Tiburon Real Estate

 Community Information

-- Sign up to receive by email a regular Town of Tiburon newsletter.
+- Town of Tiburon Information.
+Sign up to receive by email a regular Town of Tiburon newsletter.

-- Tiburon Fire Protection District provides fire and emergency medical services to Tiburon and Belvedere.
-One fire station is at 1679 Tiburon Blvd, downtown and the other at 4301 Paradise Drive at Trestle Glen Blvd.
+- Tiburon Fire District provides fire and emergency medical services to Tiburon and Belvedere.

-- The Ark Newspaper Local news and events
+- The Ark Newspaper provides local news and events.

 Weather

 Tiburon has a Mediterranean climate, with an average rainfall of 30 inches per year.
-Temperatures range from 80 degrees to 42 degrees, on the average.
+Temperatures range on average is 80 degrees to 42 degrees.
 You can expect occasional wind in some locations.
 The wind comes with the best views and the best sailing on the bay.

 Schools

-Note that the western part of the Tiburon Peninsula is in in Mill Valley and uses the Mill Valley schools.
-Also, a small portion of Corte Madera, along Paradise Drive, is in Tiburon’s Reed School District.
+Note that the western part of the Tiburon Peninsula is in Mill Valley and uses the Mill Valley schools.
+Also, a small portion of Corte Madera, at the northern end of Paradise Drive, is in Tiburon’s Reed School District.

 Transportation